 A CMS uses a WYSIWYG editor for updating and publishing content.
 WYSIWYG stands for What You See Is What You Get.

 These allow for easy updates to be made without knowing code.
 Here is a screenshot of a WordPress WYSWYG…

-Making updates and adjustments to your content is simple process.
+Making updates and adjustments to your content is a simple process.
 And adding images, video, and PDFs is as easy as selecting a file from your computer or website.

 Why is this so important?
 Because content is still King!
 Your online marketing strategy needs fuel and that fuel is your content.

 Eliminate the roadblocks and your content efforts will flourish!

 A successful business today must have a content strategy.

 Content is what your audience is looking for.
 Content is what the search engines use to index your site.
 It’s what sets you apart from your competition.

 If you have a content strategy but no CMS, you’re fighting an uphill battle.
 Instead of making content updates yourself, you rely on:

 Does this person have the time to make updates to your website quickly and accurately?
 What is the rest of their day spent doing?
 Is this their real job or just a distraction for them?